 You’ll come across many excellent restaurants, cafés and parks for a break.
 There is also some great shopping to be done at the Union Square Shopping Centre, which has a Changing Places toilet for older families and people with disabilities.
 The public toilet at the south end of the Esplanade in Footdee has a disabled toilet with a baby changing table, but you do require a RADAR Key to get access.

-Why not explore more things to see & do in Aberdeen, including these 12 hidden gems?
+Why not explore more things to see & do in Aberdeen?
 Don’t forget to share your favourite Aberdeen pics with us and @aberdeen_cc with #visitscotland, #beautifulABDN and #aberdeentrails.

 Threave Estate Walk, Dumfries